 Singing with open mouths their strong melodious songs

-It’s interesting to take in consideration the historical connotations mentioned herein.
-He has specifically dedicated two lines to female populace of thriving America, entailing sewing girl, a wife and a mother.
+It’s interesting to take into consideration the historical connotations mentioned herein.
+He has specifically dedicated two lines to the female populace of thriving America, entailing a sewing girl, a wife, and a mother.
 He deems their respective contribution in an emerging American nation as vital pivots necessary for driving prosperity and change.
 It’s an allegorical linkage to a time when women were barred from national voting.
-They had no consequent say in government’s machinery or elected officials.
+They had no consequent say in government machinery or elected officials.

 As the poem concludes, he hints at the right to celebrate and party after a long day’s work.
 He ends his swansong on a bright, chirpy note, after highlighting individualistic contributions and all sundry professionals tied in a mechanized system.

-I hear America Singing is all about chirpy bourgeoisie class, composed of individuals hailing from different sections of society, ranging from carpenter, mechanics, mason, boatman, wood-cutter and many others.
 The various workers and professions are associated via their singing.
 Walt Whitman gives equivalent importance to women and young girls involved in contributing towards thriving American society performing their chores.
 This poem is composed of a single stanza, entailing eleven verses.
-Writing in free verse form, the poem is a drop-down list of working class professionals, working hard to meet ends.
+Writing in free verse form, the poem is a drop-down list of working-class professionals, working hard to meet ends.
 However, he paints them in a thriving light, portraying them as true champions of present and future America.
-He ensures his lines rhyme as they progress along, however abstains from conventional forms of poetry.
+He ensures his lines rhyme as they progress along, however, abstains from conventional forms of poetry.
 Via music, he engenders a patriotic anthem for future Americans, appreciating and respecting them loftily.

-He unites the American bourgeoisie class single-handedly with a melodious poem, cleverly shying away from praising elite class.
-The poem’s overall tone is upbeat, optimistic and chirping with energy.
-Using flurry of motivational language, he downplays any notion of pessimism and hardships faced by proletariat society.
-Ultimately, it’s tantamount to being a national anthem for American nation.
+He unites the American bourgeoisie class single-handedly with a melodious poem, cleverly shying away from praising the elite class.
+The poem’s overall tone is upbeat, optimistic, and chirping with energy.
+Using a flurry of motivational language, he downplays any notion of pessimism and hardships faced by proletariat society.
+Ultimately, it’s tantamount to being a national anthem for the American nation.
 The word ‘sing’ also represents at other times ‘writing’, since Whitman deemed pen is mightier than the sword.
-As is known, Walt wanted his poems to be recited loudly, instilling hope, encouragement and vigor in fellow listeners.
-It transcended from mere pages to hearts and minds of its readers.
+As is known, Walt wanted his poems to be recited loudly, instilling hope, encouragement, and vigor in fellow listeners.
+It transcended from mere pages to the hearts and minds of its readers.
 He often wrote following to rules of rhyming and music